Why be a scholar?

-The program is open for participation by graduate students completing their degree (Masters, Doctoral, or J.D.) from University of Illinois at Urbana-Champaign, between May 2022 and August 31, 2022.
-Graduates should have interest and expertise relating to University of Illinois Extension’s critical issue areas: food, economy, environment, community, and/or health.
+The program is open for participation by graduate students completing their degree (Masters, Doctoral, or J.D.) from University of Illinois at Urbana-Champaign, Springfield or Chicago between May 2023 and August 31, 2024 Graduates should have interest and expertise relating to University of Illinois Extension’s critical issue areas: food, economy, environment, community, and/or health.
 Scholars must complete all degree requirements before starting the appointment.

 How do I apply to the program?

-All interested applicants are required to complete and submit an application by February 12, 2021.
-For complete information, view the 2022 Call for Scholar Applications.
+All interested applicants are required to complete and submit an application through the University of Illinois employment portal.